 This page is for instances in which Davy Jones or his locker play a role.
 It is not for listing instances in which the idiom or a variant of it is used solely to communicate the action takes place on a boat.

-A Sub-Trope of Nautical Folklore, Satanic Archetype, Lord of the Ocean, and Ghost Pirate.
+A part of Nautical Folklore and a Sub-Trope of Satanic Archetype, Lord of the Ocean, and Ghost Pirate.
 See also Flying Dutchman.
 Not to be confused with the musician Davy Jones or David Bowie, officially David Jones, who took a stage name to avoid confusion with the other musician.

 - "There Is Something Strange about Mister Jones!", published in Tales of Suspense #17, depicts Davy Jones as a sea king, friendly or vengeful depending on who deserves which treatment.
 Occasionally, he pretends to be a human and comes ashore, where he enjoys several friendships.
 One day, a petty thief overhears how all of Mr. Jones's fortune is safely stored within a single locker.
 He stalks him to the docks and demands the locker's whereabouts, which his supposed victim complies with by dragging him under water.
 The thief gets to see the spilled riches all across the ocean floor, but now is Davy Jones's slave.

-- Davy Jones became part of the Popeye universe in the 1941 storyline Davy Jones and the Sea Goon.
-Initially presented as an evil entity even King Neptune feared, he turned out to be pretty friendly.
-He is a sea spirit who looks like an old pirate wearing a Phrygian cap and who inhabits the ocean floor, living in his locker located in a wreck.
+- Popeye: Davy Jones became part of the cast in the 1941 storyline Davy Jones and the Sea Goon.
+Initially presented as an evil entity even King Neptune feared, he turns out to be pretty friendly.
+He's a sea spirit who looks like an old pirate wearing a Phrygian cap and who inhabits the ocean floor, living in his locker located in a wreck.

 Pirates of the Caribbean utilizes a patchwork of different stories to create its own for Davy Jones.
 His origin story is primarily based on the captain from the opera The Flying Dutchman, with Charon's shtick thrown in.
 His present self is based on the legend of Davy Jones, looking like an Cthulhu-fied Blackbeard and with a Soul Jar named after the song "Dead Man's Chest" from Treasure Island.
 He commands a kraken, and his consort, Calypso, is the sea nymph from The Odyssey.